Many Common Sunscreens May Harm Coral. Here's What To Use Instead

 While it doesn't kick in until 2021, the move is already prompting a public health pushback.

-That's because up to 70 percent of sunscreens on the U.S. market contain oxybenzone.
+That's because up to 70 percent of sunscreens on the U.S. market contain oxybenzone, according to the Consumer Healthcare Products Association, which represents sunscreen-makers.
 Up to 8 percent contain octinoxate, which often shows up on labels as octyl methoxycinnamate.

-"We're taking away a product, or products ... that have been shown over the course of time to be safe and effective" against skin cancer and sun damage, says Jay Sirois director of regulatory affairs for the Consumer Healthcare Products Association, which represents sunscreen-makers.
+"We're taking away a product, or products ... that have been shown over the course of time to be safe and effective" against skin cancer and sun damage, says Jay Sirois, director of regulatory affairs for the Consumer Healthcare Products Association.

 Indeed, both chemicals have had the Food and Drug Administration's OK for decades, but in recent years, some environmental research has suggested octinoxate can contribute to coral bleaching and that oxybenzone exposure leads to the death of baby coral.